 Founded in 1961, Yves Saint Laurent is a French luxury fashion house and Kering’s second-largest brand.

 Yves Saint Laurent’s current success can be attributed in part to the success of the House’s elevation strategy and its outstanding performances in leather goods, in particular its iconic YSL bags.

-When searching for Yves Saint Laurent online, people most often looked for the following products:
+When searching for Yves Saint Laurent online, people most often look for the following products:

 - Yves Saint Laurent cologne

 - Yves Saint Laurent perfume